 The Musculoskeletal Interface Service is a multi-professional service that assesses patients over the age of 18 with non-inflammatory and non-surgical musculoskeletal disease.
+This service covers Stoke-On-Trent and Newcastle-Under-Lyme.

 We accept referrals from general practitioners (GPs) and physiotherapists, aiming to see patients within 3 weeks of referral.
 We assess and diagnose their musculoskeletal problem and agree a management plan in conjunction with the patient.